Standing Policies of the Board of Legal Specialization and Education 200 Florida Certification Plan

 (3) establishing testing procedures;

-(c) Staff.
-The BLSE and each certification committee shall receive staff support to carry out the administrative responsibilities set forth in the Rules Regulating The Florida Bar, chapter 6.
-Staff support shall be managed in accordance with the internal procedures of The Florida Bar.
+(d) Staff.
+The BLSE and each certification committee will receive staff support to carry out the administrative responsibilities set forth in the Rules Regulating The Florida Bar.
+Staff support will be managed in accordance with the internal procedures of The Florida Bar.
 Among the responsibilities of the LSE director is to balance the effective administration of the program with practical fiscal considerations, including, but not limited to, whether in-person staff support at a meeting of a certification committee is necessary or may be accomplished by alternative conferencing methods.

 (a) Supreme Court Approval.
 Each area of certification must be approved by the Supreme Court of Florida.

 (b) Approved Areas.
 The areas of certification and the dates of approval are: tax (7/1/82); civil trial (7/1/82); marital and family law (7/1/84); wills, trusts and estates (7/1/85), criminal law (trial and appellate) (7/1/86); real estate (7/1/86); workers' compensation (7/1/87); appellate practice (7/1/93); health law (9/1/94); immigration and nationality law (9/1/94); admiralty and maritime (7/20/95); aviation (7/20/95); business litigation (7/20/95); city, county and local government (7/20/95); elder law (7/17/97); international law (12/18/97); antitrust and trade regulation (3/23/00); labor and employment law (3/23/00); construction law (5/20/04); intellectual property law (8/1/06); state and federal government and administrative practice (8/1/06); education law (6/11/09); and adoption law (6/11/09).